-Every student at Rambert School follows our Foundation/BA Degree programme in Ballet and Contemporary Dance, validated by the University of Kent.
+Every full-time student at Rambert School follows our Foundation/BA Degree programme in Ballet and Contemporary Dance, validated by the University of Kent.

-The Foundation/BA (Hons) Degree course is designed to develop dancers using highly tuned dance training taught by a wide, experienced and varied faculty, all prominent in their specialism.
+The Foundation/BA (Hons) Degree course is designed to develop dancers using highly tuned dance training by a wide, experienced and varied faculty, all prominent in their specialism.
 Students will be exposed to a vast range of dance techniques and styles with a focus on choreography and performance, along with rigorous technical studio based training in both Ballet and Contemporary dance.
 Critical studies give students the skills they need to become thinking dancers and choreographers.
 Rambert students graduate as versatile, creative and adaptable dance artists.

 Ballet forms the cornerstone of the dance technical training at Rambert School.
 Our longstanding approach emphasises clarity of line, placement and precision, always allowing these to grow through a developing sense of movement.
 Beyond technical prowess, musicality, expressivity and artistry are emphasized and valued.